pew/hello/linux/create encrypted file system.md

-# create encrypted file system
+# create and mount encrypted file system

 create new file for future file system